-Your garden can now be part of your smart home setup thanks to growing range of outdoor smart devices including a huge range of garden lights.
+Your garden can now be part of your smart home setup thanks to a growing range of outdoor smart devices including a huge range of garden lights.

 In this guide, we’ll share the best outdoor lights to create the perfect smart garden that can be controlled from your phone, and in most cases via Alexa or Google Home.